Marvellous-Codeworks/Homepage/blog/2025-02-24-tgd-1-1-0/index.md

 ### Automatic dark mode

-The extension UI now follows the system dark mode preference automatically — no manual toggle needed.
+The extension UI now follows the system dark mode preference automatically, no manual toggle needed.

 ### New name